EZ-Link: SimplyGo

+Criticism and transitional issues

+Many commuters expressed dissatisfaction with the change, particularly the inability to ascertain the fares charged at the transaction points on buses and the MRT after their cards were upgraded to SimplyGo.
+When the issue was raised in 2023, the LTA explained that, as most of the SimplyGo features involve back-end processing, riders could not view their stored value card balance and deductions at MRT fare gates and bus readers.
+The fare transactions could only be viewed on the SimplyGo app.
+The LTA said that while it would be possible to implement the feature for SimplyGo users, it would take "a few more seconds" for the information from the backend to be displayed at the fare gates, and hence would slow down commuters who were entering or exiting.

+During the week after LTA's announcement, several commuters attempted to upgrade their EZ-Link cards to the SimplyGo platform.
+The high transaction volume caused the SimplyGo system to become less stable and responsive, resulting in longer processing times and failed upgrades that lead to commuters' cards being invalidated.
+On 19 January 2024, the SimplyGo upgrade feature on ticketing machines at MRT stations have been restricted to "TUK with Supervision".

+On 22 January, transport minister Chee Hong Tat announced that the LTA reversed their decision and decided to extend the use of the card-based system until 2026.
+Those who had converted their cards to the new SimplyGo system during the January period could revert to the old system if they preferred to at no additional cost.
+Chee also acknowledged that the issues encountered during the transition could have been avoided "with better preparation".
+An additional S$40 million (US$ million) would be invested to maintain both systems.

 Technical data

 The EZ-Link card operates on a radio frequency (RF) interface of 13.56 MHz at 212 kbit/s, with the potential for communication speeds in excess of 847 kbit/s.
 It employs the Manchester bit coding scheme for noise tolerance against distance fluctuation between the card and the contactless reader, and implements the Triple DES algorithm for security.

 Pricing

 An adult EZ-Link card costs S$12, inclusive of a S$5 non-refundable card cost and a $7 card value.

 There was a problem with commuters attempting to evade paying the full fare with the prior magnetic fare card system.
 Under the EZ-Link system, when users tap their card on the entry card reader, the system deducts the maximum fare payable from their bus stop to the end of the bus route.
 If they tap their card on the exit reader when they disembark, the system will return an amount based on the remaining bus stages to the end of the bus route.
 If they fail to tap the card on the exit reader when they disembark, the entry card reader would have already deducted the maximum fare payable to the end of the bus route.